DanFraserUK/iRacing-On-Linux/One Reason To Use Linux/README.md

 Right-click Documents in the sidebar, choose Properties, then the Location tab.
 It should now read `C:\Users\<you>\Documents`.
 If it still points at OneDrive, click **Restore Default**, because apparently this piece of shit needs to be told twice.

-Do the same check for Pictures and Desktop.
+Do the same check for Pictures and Desktop and anything else.
 Open a few of the moved files to make sure they are real and not some empty placeholder OneDrive left behind as a parting "fuck you."
 Once you are satisfied everything is intact and local, you are done with the part that requires care.
 Everything from here is just demolition.

 ---